15 Days - 15 Nights on Twin share

 At hotel in the evening you would have a detailed briefing of the expedition and your acquaintance with your motorcycle - your horse for the next 15 days.
 Its common to give it a name.

 After an early breakfast, we check out and ride towards Srinagar.
-Today you would ride through a single road - passing through the crowded villages and towns - made busier by the Army convoys which have priority rights.
+Today you would ride through a busy road - passing through the crowded villages and towns - made busier by the Army convoys which have priority rights.
 There will be a checkpost short of Jawahar tunnel for your identity and passport checks.
 Jawahar tunnel needs to be crossed with care - and once across you are officially in the most beautiful Kashmir valley.
 After some quick pictures, we ride down past the Kashmiri crowded towns towards Srinagar.
 You can expect some traffic snarls as you come closer to Srinagar, the capital of Jammu & Kashmir.
 We reach Srinagar by afternoon and take a Shikara ride to our houseboats - a unique stay on the famous Dal Lake.
 You could relax for a while and then in the evening you are free to explore the Lake and surroundings.
 Shikara ride on the lake is the most popular thing to do in the evening.
 Once back from your easy and pleasant evening, you will be served a Kashmiri dinner at the houseboat.
 You could spend some more time on the lakeside seating or retire early for the ride in the morning.
 This would be another very memorable evening.

 Start early in the morning after breakfast.
 The morning ride will take you through a nice and winding road along a gushing water stream - to Sonamarg.
 This is a beautiful hamlet - lush green meadows and time for a hot cup of tea.
 You will cross famous Zozila Pass - this pass gets washed away by heavy snowfall each year.
 There are at times long truck convoys on Zojila.
 This one will surely test your riding skills - there is no black top.
 Once across, you ride on to Dras - rated to be the second coldest inhabited place in the World.
 You would also pay tribute to the real Heroes of the Kargil War.
 Overnight we will be at hotel in the small himalayan township of Kargil.
 This is where the greater Himalayas will begin to unfold.